koykov/decoder/readme.md

 type CondFn func(ctx *Ctx, args []any) bool
 ```
 , where you may pass an arbitrary amount of arguments and these functions will return bool to choose the right execution branch.
-These function are user-defined, like modifiers, and you may write your own and then register it using one of the functions:
+These functions are user-defined, like modifiers, and you may write your own and then register it using one of the functions:
 ```go
 func RegisterCondFn(name string, cond CondFn) func RegisterCondFnNS(namespace, name string, cond CondFn) // namespace version
 ```

-Then condition helper will be accessible inside templates and you may use it using the name:
+Then condition helper will be accessible inside decoders and you may use it using the name:
 ```
 if helperName(user.Id, user.Finance.Balance) {...}
 ```